yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_10.md

    ![The email addresses are masked in the query results.](media/ddm-select-gamer-results-masked.png "Query results")

+**Summary:**
+You've successfully applied Dynamic Data Masking to both the **'CardNumber'** field in the **'Sales.CreditCard'** table and the **'LoginEmail'** field in the **'dbo.Gamer'** table.
+This ensures that sensitive information is not fully exposed to non-privileged users, improving the security posture of the WideWorldImporters database.

 >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:
 > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.